 Security operations center (SOC) analysts play an essential role in frontline IT security teams.
 SOC analysts are responsible for reporting malicious activity and implementing security protocols or changes to defend against cyberattacks.
-SOC analysts earn USD 86,528 per year on average in the United States (Indeed, 2022a).
+The average annual salary of an entry-level SOC analyst is USD 70,470 in the United States (ZipRecruiter, 2023).

 - Analyzing potential and incoming threats